 Lufthansa is continuing to modernize its fleet by opportunistically picking up planes when there’s a good deal.
-This has some interesting implications for the passenger experience as well.
+Back in October we first learned that Lufthansa would be acquiring some used Airbus A350s, which has some interesting implications for the passenger experience.
+These planes have now been scheduled for next summer, so they could be worth seeking out if you plan on crossing the Atlantic.

 Lufthansa is accelerating the modernization of its long haul fleet by leasing four additional Airbus A350-900 aircraft.
-These planes are expected to join Lufthansa’s fleet in the first half of 2022.
-The airline currently has 17 A350s, so with these four additional planes, Lufthansa’s A350 fleet will be up to 21 aircraft as of early next year.
+These planes are expected to enter service with Lufthansa as of the summer 2022 schedule, which starts in late March 2022.
+The airline currently has 17 A350s, so with these four additional planes, Lufthansa’s A350 fleet will be up to 21 aircraft as of the summer of 2022.

 Here’s how Dr. Detlef Kayser, a member of the Lufthansa Board, describes this lease decision: